Work

 Australian Network for Art and Technology (ANAT), Adelaide

-Australia's peak network and advocacy body for artists working with technology.
+ANAT is Australia's peak network and advocacy body for artists working with technology.